rdz-oss/BattyBirdNET-Pi/README.md

 3. You are a nature conservancy or education group, a national park or the like?
 Offer a 24/7 live view into the bat life of your facilities, managed areas or similar places.
 The interface can be opened to the internet.
 4. You want to have a global network of bat monitors like birdweather.com?
 We are on the way to that.
 Once the classifiers are good enough - lets do it!
 For that: can you donate bat call data?
 This will help making better classifiers.
+Contact me!
 4. You enjoy making things?
 Why not become a contributor ?
 There is need for testing, housing development, integration of ML components, data collection, software development and more.